 What Has Happened?

-Nelson first found herself at the centre of a blackfishing debate in May 2021 when, as The Tab reports, tweets “began gaining traction” from people who were only just learning that she was a white woman and not mixed-race like her former bandmates Leigh-Anne Pinnock and Jade Thirwall.
+The Jesy Nelson blackfishing accusations are by no means new, with the singer finding herself at the centre of the blackfishing debate as far back as May when, as The Tab reports, tweets “began gaining traction” from people who were only just learning that she was a white woman and not Black or mixed-race like her former Little Mix bandmates Leigh-Anne Pinnock and Jade Thirwall.

 At the time, a now-deleted Buzzfeed community article entitled “Dear Little Mix Fans, We Need To Hold Jesy Nelson Accountable” added fuel to the fire by analysing Nelson’s changing appearance and detailing why blackfishing is a harmful trend.
 (When asked about the removal of this post, a representative at Buzzfeed told Bustle, “This piece was removed as it did not meet our community standards.”)